Fiat Chrysler to recall 862,520 U.S. vehicles over excess emissions | MarketScreener

 Fiat Chrysler owners can continue to drive their vehicles, the government said.
 Due to the "large number of vehicles involved and the need to supply replacement components – specifically to the vehicle’s catalytic converter – this recall will be implemented in phases during the 2019," the EPA said

-In January, Fiat Chrysler agreed to a settlement worth about $800 million to resolve claims by the U.S. Justice Department and state of California that it used illegal software to produce false results on diesel-emissions tests.
+In January, Fiat Chrysler agreed to a settlement worth about $800 million (609.1 million pounds) to resolve claims by the U.S. Justice Department and state of California that it used illegal software to produce false results on diesel-emissions tests.
 It is awaiting the outcome of a criminal probe.

 The hefty penalty was the latest fallout from the U.S. government's stepped-up enforcement of vehicle emissions rules after Volkswagen AG admitted in September 2015 to intentionally evading emissions rules.